jimsmart/progszy/README.md

 ## HTTP(S) Proxy

-The CLI version of progszy operates as a standalone HTTP(S) proxy server.
+The CLI version of Progszy operates as a standalone HTTP(S) proxy server.
 By default it listens on port 5595, for which the client's proxy configuration URL would be `http://127.0.0.1:5595`.
-It should be noted that currently progszy binds only to IP 127.0.0.1, which is not suitable for access from a remote IP (without the use of an SSH tunnel).
+It should be noted that currently Progszy binds only to IP 127.0.0.1, which is not suitable for access from a remote IP (without the use of an SSH tunnel).

 Incoming requests can be either vanilla HTTP, or can be HTTPS (using `CONNECT` protocol).

 When proxying HTTPS requests, the connection is intercepted by a man-in-the-middle (MITM) hijack, to allow both caching and the application of rules, and the resulting outbound stream is then re-encrypted using a private certificate, before being passed to the client.
-Note that clients wishing to proxy HTTPS requests using progszy will need specific configuration to prevent/ignore the resulting certificate mismatch errors caused by this process.
+Note that clients wishing to proxy HTTPS requests using Progszy will need specific configuration to prevent/ignore the resulting certificate mismatch errors caused by this process.
 See tests for an example of how this is done in Go.

 Outgoing HTTP requests utilise automatic retries with exponential backoff.
 Internal HTTP clients use a shared transport with pooling, and support upstream proxy chaining.
 Connections are not explicitly rate-limited.

-Currently, progszy only supports HTTP `GET`, `HEAD` and `CONNECT` methods.
+Currently, Progszy only supports HTTP `GET`, `HEAD` and `CONNECT` methods.
 Note that support for the `HEAD` method is not actually particularly useful in this context, and really only exists for spec compliance.

 ### HTTP Headers

-progszy makes use of custom HTTP `X-*` headers to both control features and report status to the client.
+Progszy makes use of custom HTTP `X-*` headers to both control features and report status to the client.

 #### Request Headers